AlexShkarin/pyLabLib/docs/devices/HighFinesse.rst

     >> wm = HighFinesse.WLM(1234, dll_path=dll_path, app_path=app_path)
     >> wm.close()

-A unique property of this device is the ability to control it from several applications.
+A unique property of this device is the ability to control it simultaneously from several applications.
 Keep this in mind, since it might cause confusion or strange results if the control attempts are not synchronized.

-.. warning:: Communication with several simultaneously running wavemeters has not been tested, and will probably not work correctly.
+.. warning:: Communication with several simultaneously running wavemeters from a single application has not been tested, and might not work correctly.

 Operation